partrita/TITANiAN/README.md

 The output score represents the binding probability of the input TCR CDR3 β-peptide pair.
 This score can be used to rank binding probabilities of TCR CDR3 β-peptide pairs or to determine if a pair is binding by checking if the score exceeds 0.5.

+## License
+All code including weight of neural network is licensed under the CC BY-NC-ND 4.0 license.